mufafa/Indesign_PlugInSDK_cmake-template/ReadMe.md

 make
 ```

-This cmake project not tested in Windows platform.
+This cmake project will work only macOS platform :(